KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_include_linear_algebra
 	:dedent: 0

 This provides a simple matrix and vector library for our render code.
+Now, after the code for DestroySession(), add the following:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp
 	:start-after: XR_DOCS_TAG_BEGIN_CreateResources1
 	:end-before: XR_DOCS_TAG_END_CreateResources1
-	:dedent: 0
+	:dedent: 1

+We've created a struct to represent a small uniform buffer (constant buffer), CameraConstants, and defined an instance to store its values globally.
+We've defined the start of the function CreateResources(), with the vertices and indices for a cube, and we've created the corresponding buffers with our choice of graphics API.

+We've also created a Uniform Buffer object, API-dependent, for CameraConstants.

+.. container:: opengl

+	For OpenGL, we will use GLSL version 4.5: add this code to define our vertex and pixel shaders, and to create a shader program:

+.. container:: vulkan

+	For Vulkan, we will use GLSL version 4.5: add this code to define our vertex and pixel shaders, and to create a shader program:

 .. container:: opengl vulkan